chx93965/Distributed_File_System/README.md

 2\. **Chunk Servers**: The chunk servers store the actual data in the form of fixed-size chunks.
 Each chunk is replicated across multiple chunk servers to ensure data availability and reliability.
 The chunk servers are responsible for storing, replicating, and serving data to clients. *(in progress)*

-3\. **Client**: The client interacts with the master server to perform file operations such as reading, writing, and deleting files.
-The client communicates with the chunk servers to read and write data chunks.
+3\. **Client**: The client parses user input to correspondingly perform file and directory operations including reading, writing, updating, and deleting files.
+The client communicates with the master server for chunk information, and then interacts with the chunk servers with binary data.

-The code structure for above binaries is shown below:
+The code structure for the above binaries is shown below:
 ```bash
 ├── launch_dfs.sh
 ├── Metadata_Example